-When you’re faced with water damage, it can feel like everything is working against you.
-After faithfully paying your insurance premiums for years, you expect that your provider to help pay for repairs.
-Unfortunately, some accidents may not be covered by your policy, leaving you to wonder why your insurance company won’t pay for your water damage.
+When you’re suddenly struck by water damage in your home or business, it can feel like everything is working against you.
+After faithfully paying your insurance premiums every month for years, you expect that your provider will hold up their side of the arrangement and help pay for repair costs.

 Why do insurance companies deny water damage claims?

 Every case is a bit different, but oftentimes, I see insurance companies denying claims based on a provision in the homeowner’s insurance policy that specifically excludes damage caused by repeated seepage and leakage.
 Essentially, what that means is that if the accident that led to the water damage is not ‘sudden and accidental’ like a burst from pressurized fresh water pipes, then it can’t be considered a covered loss.

 Claiming that the water damage your property incurred wasn’t sudden and accidental is one of the most common reasons that water damage claims are denied.
 If your provider is denying your water damage claim, it’s important to ask your insurance adjuster questions about exactly why and under which conditions of your policy they are doing so.

 Could leaks and seepage ever be considered ‘sudden and unforeseeable’?